nicolewhite/cycli/README.md

 Execute queries by ending them with a semicolon and pressing enter or by pressing enter twice.

-### Keyboard Interrupts
+### Abort Queries

-Keyboard interrupts in cycli behave much like keyboard interrupts in the Python REPL.
-CTRL+C will clear your current input and CTRL+D will exit the CLI if your current input is empty.
+While a query is executing, CTRL-C will abort the query and rollback the transaction.

 ### Exiting

-Exit cycli by typing "quit" or "exit" or by pressing CTRL+D on an empty line.
+Exit cycli by typing "quit" or "exit" or by pressing CTRL-D on an empty line.

 ## Credits